 Rolfing brought me to a point where the ankle joint issues no longer dominated my movement and posture and I could walk not only without the strain that had been exhausting me, but also with a quality of balance and an ease that I hadn’t known before.
 I was attracted to the way the work felt like both a science and an art: a hands-on craft that gave me deep, precise shifts toward a new way of moving in the world and experiencing myself.

 Since my initial training as a Rolfer, I continue to explore methods and modalities that support whole-body organization and healing, with a particular focus in recent years on Biodynamic Craniosacral Therapy.
-In 2014, after 10 years of practice in Salt Lake City, UT, I moved East to begin practicing in New Jersey and New York.

 I received my Advanced certification from the Rolf Institute and the Japanese Rolfing Association in 2016.